sthenic/lins/doc/web/_source/linters.rst

 --------

 This section presents a few real-world examples of rules specific to the LaTeX linter.
-Refer to the documentation on rule files :ref:`rule files <lins_rules>` for documentation of the syntax.
+Refer to the section on :ref:`rule files <lins_rules>` for documentation of the syntax.

 .. note::